 Regent's Park

 An abandoned garden, a secret garden and an ornate mosque that took 37 years to build — these are just some of the hidden gems that await you at Regent's Park.
-This gorgeous Royal Park is the largest grass area for sports in Central London and also houses bits of London Zoo.
+This gorgeous Royal Park has a sweeping grass area for sports, and also houses parts of London Zoo.
 It also hosts the annual Frieze Art Fair and accompanying al fresco sculpture trail every October.

 Nearest tube stations: Regent's Park, Great Portland Street, Baker Street, St. John's Wood, Camden Town.